 Most people have tasks in life that they sometimes delay or put off when they need to get started.

 Procrastination commonly occurs when the task feels difficult, unclear or lengthy.
 Ask yourself, have you ever procrastinated over watching a movie?
 Probably not.
 It’s easy, straightforward and enjoyable!
-Exploring why we are avoiding something is often a useful first step in working out what action we can take.
+Procrastination can also be driven by "imposter syndrome", the belief that you aren't as good or as intelligent as others and no amount of evidence can shift it.
+Exploring the why behind our actions is often a useful first step in working out what action we can take.

 Frequently suggested strategies